Solving Data Management Challenges in Third-Party Logistics (3PL) Spaces – with Vladimir Gofaizen of Wineshipping

 Implementing a Flexible, Salable Data Infrastructure

-Vladimir opens the conversation by talking about the significant challenges his company faced due to fragmented data systems in their wine shipping operations.
+Vladimir opens the conversation by talking about the significant challenges his company faced due to fragmented data systems in Wineshipping’s operations.
 Over the years, they accumulated five separate data warehouses created by different vendors and executives with varying approaches.
 These data warehouses collected information from various systems—warehouse management, order management, ERP, HR, and others—often due to acquisitions or leadership changes.

 That framework led to data silos where data was not integrated, causing confusion and inefficiency.
-With around 1,000 system deployments, people ended up viewing different data sets, complicating reporting and increasing costs, as users expected centralized data access but found data scattered across systems.
-Consequently, they should have taken critical opportunities to leverage cross-system data for both customers and internal users:
+With various system deployments, stakeholders ended up viewing different data sets, complicating reporting and increasing costs, as users expected centralized data access but found data scattered across systems.
+Consequently, they were not able to seize critical opportunities to leverage cross-system data for both customers and internal users:

-“Well, for us, combining it into a single data platform was just the foundation after the longer term strategic objective was to also enable aggregating data from more systems and gluing it together quicker.
+“Well, for us, combining it into a single data platform was just the foundation.
+The longer term strategic objective was to enable aggregating data from more systems and gluing it together quicker.

 For a purpose like that, if we just hired a data engineering team working in a specific data platform that is not collaborative, that is more like a standard, legacy data warehouse.
 It would not be very sustainable.
 We also needed to democratize the data and enable our stakeholders to participate and provide visibility into the data engineering process earlier, so all of these capabilities don’t really exist in the legacy data warehouse systems.”